 CONTROL RECORD

 Reference Number Version Status Authors

-Head of Corporate Ass urance;
+GOV-014 1.1 Final Head of Corporate A ssurance;

-IG-006 2.0 Final Head of Information As surance
+Head of Information Assurance

 Sponsor

-Associate Director of G overnance
+Associate Director of Governance

 Team

-Corporate Assurance T eam
+Corporate Assurance e Team

 Title Records Management Policy

-Amendments Retention Schedule was strengthened, in line with NHS England Retention Schedule
+Amendments Review Date amended to July 2024

-Purpose This Policy sets out the approach taken within the CCG to provide a robust records management system for the management of corporate information
+Purpose This Policy sets out the approach taken within the ICB to provide a robust records management system for the management of corporate information.

 Superseded Documents Records Management Policy v1.0

-Audience All employees of NHS Nottingham and Nottinghamshire CCG (including those working within the organisation in a temporary capacity)
+Audience All employees of NHS Nottingham and Nottinghamshire ICB (including those working within the organisation in a temporary capacity).

-Consulted with Information Governance Steering Group
+Consulted with Information Governance Team

 Equality Impact Assessment Complete - see Section 16

-Approving Body Information Governance Steering Group Date approved April 2021
+Approving Body ICB Board Date approved 1 July 2022 1 July 2022

-Date of Issue May 2021
+Date of Issue July 2022

-Review Date April 2024
+Review Date July 2024

-This is a controlled document and whilst this policy may be printed, the electronic version available on the CCG's document management system is the only true copy.
+This is a controlled document and whilst this policy may be printed, the electronic version available on the ICB's document management system is the only true copy.
 As a controlled document, this document should not be saved onto local or network drives.

-Nottingham and Nottinghamshire CCG's policies can be made available on request in a range of languages, large print, Braille, audio, electronic and other accessible formats from the Engagement and Communications Team at nnccg.team.communications@nhs.net
+Nottingham and Nottinghamshire ICB's policies can be made available on request in a range of languages, large print, Braille, audio, electronic and other accessible formats from the Engagement and Communications Team at <a href="mailto:nnicb-nnic